achance/GABMobileApps/README.md

 To configure Google authentication, you must register your application with Google.
 To do this, you will need a Google account.
 If you don't already have one, or don't want to use your personal account, you will need to create an account.
 This account must have a valid email address.

 1. From the **Azure Portal**, navigate to your mobile app.
-From the Overview tab, locate and copy the URL for your application.
-This will be needed to register with Google.
-The url should be in the format: **https://myappname.azurewebsites.net**
+From the **Overview** tab, locate and copy the **URL** for your application.
+This is needed to register with Google.
+The **URL** should be in the format: `https://myappname.azurewebsites.net`

-2. Navigate to the **Google APIs Console** at https://console.developers.google.com, sign into the Google account you want to use when prompted.
+2. Navigate to the **[Google APIs Console](https://console.developers.google.com)**, sign into the Google account you want to use when prompted.

-3. To register your application, you need to **Create a project** to associate with your Azure app.
+3. To register your application, you need to create a project to associate with your Azure app.
 From the main dashboard, click on **Create Project**

 ![Google API Project][GoogleAPICP]